open-sauced/docs/docs/maintainers/growing-your-project.md

 ## Creating Transparency and Communication With Your Team

-While having a team is important in your open source project's growth strategy, the methods use to work and communicate with them plays a major role this journey.
+In addition to having an active team, the methods use to work and communicate with them plays a major role in your open source's growth strategy.
 Creating and sharing your project's workspace with your team members can be a great way to help you facilitate this kind of environment for your project.
 Once you create this page, here are some strategies you can use its information to connect with your team:

 - Analyze the closed number Pull Requests and Issues tabs and the PR velocity to think of new ways to quickly review and merge people's contributions.
 - Use the amount of stars and forks displayed in the Engagement tab to discuss the effectiveness of current promotion strategies and to determine new methods to promote the project.